Data protection

 PRIVACY POLICY

-We are very pleased about your interest in our company.
-Data protection is of particular importance to the management of MEYER INDUSTRY RESEARCH.
+We are delighted by your interest in our company.
+Data protection is of paramount importance to the management of MEYER INDUSTRY RESEARCH.
 Use of the MEYER INDUSTRY RESEARCH website is generally possible without providing any personal data.
-However, if a data subject wishes to use special services provided by our company via our website, processing of personal data may be necessary.
-If the processing of personal data is necessary and there is no legal basis for such processing, we generally obtain the consent of the data subject.
+However, if a data subject wishes to use special services offered by our company via our website, processing of personal data may become necessary.
+If the processing of personal data is necessary and there is no legal basis for such processing, we generally obtain the data subject's consent.

-The processing of personal data, such as the name, address, email address, or telephone number of a data subject, is always carried out in accordance with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to MEYER INDUSTRY RESEARCH.
-By means of this data protection declaration, our company would like to inform the public about the nature, scope, and purpose of the personal data we collect, use, and process.
-Furthermore, data subjects are informed of their rights by means of this data protection declaration.
+The processing of personal data, such as the name, address, email address, or telephone number of a data subject, is always carried out in accordance with the General Data Protection Regulation (GDPR) and in compliance with the country-specific data protection regulations applicable to MEYER INDUSTRY RESEARCH.
+This privacy policy aims to inform the public about the nature, scope, and purpose of the personal data we collect, use, and process.
+Furthermore, this privacy policy informs data subjects about their rights.

-As the controller, MEYER INDUSTRY RESEARCH has implemented numerous technical and organizational measures to ensure the most complete protection possible for personal data processed through this website.
-However, internet-based data transmissions may, in principle, have security gaps, so absolute protection cannot be guaranteed.
-For this reason, every data subject is free to transmit personal data to us via alternative means, for example, by telephone.
+MEYER INDUSTRY RESEARCH, as the data controller, has implemented numerous technical and organizational measures to ensure the most complete protection possible for personal data processed via this website.
+However, internet-based data transmissions can fundamentally have security vulnerabilities, meaning absolute protection cannot be guaranteed.
+For this reason, every data subject is free to transmit personal data to us via alternative means, such as by telephone.

 1. DEFINITIONS

-MEYER INDUSTRY RESEARCH's privacy policy is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
-Our privacy policy is intended to be easily readable and understandable for the public, as well as for our customers and business partners.
-To ensure this, we would like to explain the terms used in advance.
+The privacy policy of MEYER INDUSTRY RESEARCH is based on the terms used by the European legislator when enacting the General Data Protection Regulation (GDPR).
+Our privacy policy is intended to be easily readable and understandable for both the general public and our customers and business partners.
+To ensure this, we would like to explain the terminology used beforehand.

 A) PERSONAL DATA